These Vegan Banana Muffins are easy, healthy banana muffins with a fluffy, moist banana bread crumb and delicious cinnamon flavor.

 Some people love to make sugar-free vegan banana muffins or oil-free banana muffins, so let’s see how you can adjust this simple vegan muffin recipe to reach your health goals.

 - Oil-free vegan banana muffins – replace the coconut oil in the recipe with the same amount of applesauce.
 Note that this option changes the texture of the muffins.
 They will be less fluffy and ultra-moist.

 - High-fiber muffins – to boost the fibers of your muffins, swap the all-purpose flour with whole-wheat flour.
-The muffins taste more like a vegan banana bread muffin, with a denser crumb since the fiber absorbs more liquid.
+The muffins taste more like vegan banana bread muffins, with a denser crumb since the fiber absorbs more liquid.

 Can I add nuts or chocolate chips?

 You can use this recipe to make vegan banana nut muffins or vegan chocolate chips banana muffins.

 - 1/2 cup of chopped pecans or walnuts or;

 - 1/2 cup of vegan dark chocolate chips or;